bl4ck5un/mbedtls-SGX/README.md

 - include `trusted/mbedtls_sgx.edl` in your enclave's EDL file.
 - make sure your compiler can find the headers in `include`.
 - link `libmbedtls_sgx_u.a` to the untrusted part of your application
 - link `libmbedtls_sgx_t.a` to your enclave.
 Note that mbedtls-SGX needs to be linked in the same group with other SGX standard libs.
-Your Makefile (or CMakeLists.txt) needs something=like
+Your Makefile (or CMakeLists.txt) needs something like

 ```
 -Wl,--start-group  -lmbedtls_sgx_t -lsgx_tstdc -lsgx_tcxx -l$(Crypto_Library_Name) -l$(Service_Library_Name) -Wl,--end-group